-As Mode 2 but the <Cl> command is replaced by a <CCn> command where n is a single byte simple checksum of all characters sent (including spaces) up to, but not including the <CCn> command.
+As Mode 2 but the <CI> command is replaced by a <CCn> command where n is a single byte simple checksum of all characters sent (including spaces) up to, but not including the <CCn> command.
 The response has a similar single byte checksum appended to the end of the response.
-The command string is not actioned if the checksum of the data received does not match the parameter of the <CCn> command.
+The command string is not actioned if the checksum of the data received does not match parameter of the the <CCn> command.
 Plain text is ignored.